 Since a change table is created for each CDC-enabled table, it can be challenging to consolidate changes from multiple tables (and databases)

-Tutorial: How to set up the native SQL Server CDC functionality
+Tutorial: How to set up the built-in SQL Server CDC functionality

 This tutorial describes how to set up change data capture (CDC) in SQL Server using Microsoft’s AdventureWorks sample database to illustrate the steps.

-high-speed capture (more than 7x faster than the native SQL Server CDC feature)
+high-speed capture (more than 7x faster than SQL Server CDC using change tables — see data below)

 exactly-once processing (E1P) to prevent data loss or duplication